 ST has no inbuilt semantics – these are assigned where the ST is used.
 In each case where ST is used, minimum, maximum, and conformance lengths may be specified.
 Unless specified in the context of use, values of type ST may not be truncated.

 Usage note: The ST data type is intended for short strings (e.g., less than 1000 characters).
-For longer strings the TX or FT data types should be used (see Sections 2A.2.80, “” or 2A.2.31, “”).
+For longer strings the TX or FT data types should be used (see Sections 2A.2.80, “TX - text data” or 2A.2.31, “FT - formatted text data”).

 Alternate character set note: ST - string data may also be used to express other character sets.
 See Section 2.15.9.18, "Character set," and Section 2.15.9.20, "Alternate character set handling" for details.